Sri Lanka passes stopgap, plans full budget vote in February

-COLOMBO, Sri Lanka (AP) — A Sri Lanka government spokesman says plans for a new budget will be presented next February after the parliament approved a 1.77-trillion-rupee ($9.39 billion) stopgap measure to cover government expenditures over the first four months of 2019, averting a government shutdown January 1.
+COLOMBO, Sri Lanka (AP) — Sri Lanka’s finance ministry said Monday that it will present next year’s full budget in February after the parliament approved a 1.77-trillion-rupee ($9.39 billion) stopgap measure to cover public expenditures over the first four months of 2019, averting a government shutdown January 1.

 Sri Lanka had been engulfed in a political crisis since late October after President Maithripala Sirisena sacked the country’s prime minister, Ranil Wickremesinghe, and cabinet.
-The country did not have a functioning government for nearly two months.
-Sirisena replaced Wickremesinghe with former President Mahinda Rajapaksa, who lost two confidence votes in parliament.

-The country faced the risk of being unable to use state funds from Jan.
-1 and potentially default on a foreign debt repayment of $1 billion due on Jan.
+The country had no functioning government for nearly two months, and faced the prospect of being unable to use state funds from Jan.
+1 and potentially defaulting on a foreign debt repayment of $1 billion due on Jan.
 10.

+Sirisena had replaced Wickremesinghe with former strongman President Mahinda Rajapaksa, who was forced to resign after Parliament passed two no-confidence votes.

 Most Read Nation & World Stories